Barnsdall Art Park: Barnsdall Gallery Theatre

 BGT also presents a variety of community events in the space, including free programs, such as the Independent Shakespeare Company, Music Summer Camps by the Silverlake Conservatory of Music, and many annual festivals, including the Thai Festival and Artwallah.

 Independent Shakespeare Company

 The Independent Shakespeare Company (ISC) is an ongoing, free live summer series held on an outdoor stage in the park.

 In 2004, in association with the City's Department of Cultural Affairs, the ISC established a residency in Barnsdall Art Park.
-The first production was "The Two Gentlemen of Verona".
+The first production was The Two Gentlemen of Verona.
 In October 2004, the ISC toured Richard III in France as part of the 100th anniversary of the Entente Cordiale.
 This production returned to Los Angeles as part of Free Shakespeare in Barnsdall Art Park 2005, performed in rotation with The Two Gentlemen of Verona and Hamlet.
 In 2005, the ISC returned to Barnsdall Art Park with a new production of Hamlet, running in repertory with Richard III and encore performances of The Two Gentlemen of Verona.
-In 2006, the ISC produced As You Like It and Hamlet.
+They eventually outgrew Barnsdall and moved their free Shakespeare series to Griffith Park in 2010.